Blog · Los Angeles · The 18 Most Beautiful Gardens In and Around Los Angeles

 More Natural Beauty in LA

 Want to get outdoors and see more of LA’s natural wonders?
-We recommend exploring Griffith Park.
+We recommend exploring Griffith Park or taking one of our Los Angeles tours.

-Join us for a guided hike through Griffith Park as you learn about LA and see the Hollywood Sign.
+Join us for a guided Griffith Park hike as you learn about LA and see the Hollywood Sign.
 Incredible views of the Los Angeles skyline included!